ewibowo/aws-lab/docs/asa-dmz.rst

     nat (dmz,outside) after-auto source dynamic any interface

-Lastly, launch an EC2 instance as a web server in DMZ subnet with private IP 172.16.3.100:
+Lastly, launch an EC2 instance as a web server in DMZ subnet with private IP 172.16.3.100 and access it via its public IP http://13.250.140.197

+**NOTE**
+Double-NAT has happened.
+That is, IP address 172.16.1.253 (outside static NAT) is translated by AWS IGW to 13.250.140.197.

 References
 ----------